sherryduong93/Anime_Recommender/README.md

 ## Data Cleaning
 * Ratings: Removed all ratings with '-1' which indicates no rating.
-* Ratings matrix does not have ALL of the ratings provided by the users that make up the average rating column in the anime_df, will need to consider this for the collaborative filter based recommender.

 **Combining dataframes to get one large dataframe with all metadata for each anime**
 * The function for below cleaning is stored in src/data_funcs.py, full_anime_df() function: